Infrastructure In The Grand Junction Area

 The Grand Junction Regional Airport is an FAA Class I airport, with private, passenger and freight operations, and access to a 10,500-foot main runway.

 Collaboration is what makes this valley great.
-Today, six municipal wastewater providers serve the Grand Valley in a way dedicated to protecting public health and the environment.
+Today, six municipal wastewater providers serve the Grand Junction area in a way dedicated to protecting public health and the environment.
 The Persigo Water Treatment Plant consistently meets its goals with the wastewater leaving the City of Grand Junction.
 The City of Fruita’s state-of-the-art Biological Nutrient Removal (BNR) Wastewater Reclamation Facility treats approximately 1 million gallons of wastewater daily with capacity of 2.33 million gallons per day.
 The facility is also equipped with Autothermal Thermophilic Aerobic Digestion (ATAD), providing pathogen free biosolids which are used as a fertilizer in the City’s parks.